Marcello Caetano

 Marcello José das Neves Alves Caetano (Note: /pt-PT/, /pt-BR/.)
-(17 August 1906 – 26 October 1980) was a Portuguese politician and scholar.
-He was the second and last leader of the Estado Novo after succeeding António de Oliveira Salazar.
-He served as prime minister from 1968 to 1974, when he was overthrown during the Carnation Revolution.
+(17 August 1906 – 26 October 1980) was a Portuguese jurist and politician.
+He was the second and last dictator of the Estado Novo after succeeding António de Oliveira Salazar.
+He served as President of the Council of Ministers of Portugal from 1968 to 1974, when he was overthrown during the Carnation Revolution.

 Early life and career

 He was the son of José Maria de Almeida Alves Caetano and his first wife Josefa Maria das Neves.
 Graduated as a Licentiate and later a Doctorate in Law, Caetano was a Cathedratic Professor at the Faculty of Law of the University of Lisbon.
 A conservative politician and a self-proclaimed reactionary in his youth, Caetano started his political career in the 1930s, during the early days of the regime of António de Oliveira Salazar.

 Caetano soon became an important figure in the Estado Novo government, and in 1940, he was appointed chief of the Portuguese Youth Organisation.
 Caetano progressed in his academic career at the university, published several works and lectured law.
 In jail for political reasons, Álvaro Cunhal, a law student, the future leader of the Portuguese Communist Party, submitted his final thesis on the topic of abortion before a faculty jury that included Caetano.

 Between 1944 and 1947, Caetano was minister of the colonies, and in 1947, he became the president of the executive board of the National Union.
 He also served as president of the Corporative Chamber between 1949 and 1955.

 From 1955 to 1958, he was the minister attached to the presidency of the Council of Ministers and was the most powerful man in the regime after Salazar, who was approaching the age of retirement.
 Their relationship was tense at times, which stopped Caetano from being a clear successor.
 He returned to his academic career and maintained formally-important political functions such as the executive president of the National Union, Caetano became the ninth rector of the University of Lisbon from 1959, but the Academic Crisis of 1962 led him to resign after protesting students clashed with riot police in the campus.
 On the other hand, students who supported the regime tried to boycott the anti-regime activism.
 There were indeed three generations of militants of the radical right at the Portuguese universities and schools between 1945 and 1974 who were guided by a revolutionary nationalism partly influenced by the political subculture of European neofascism.
 The core of these radical students' struggle lay in an uncompromising defence of the Portuguese Empire in the days of the fascist regime.